How to buy perfume?

 TRYING OUT THE PERFUME

-The most important part of the process.
-This is most confusing and frustrating part of the process – standing in front of rows and rows of perfume bottles of different colors, shapes, and concentrations.
+Rule number 1 on how to buy perfume: Always test first!
+This is the most confusing and frustrating part of the process – standing in front of rows and rows of perfume bottles of different colors, shapes, and concentrations.
 But with the right information and tips, you’ll get here and the confusion will turn into order and frustration in pure delight and pleasure.
 Let’s start with the “kit.”
 We have very limited tools for trying out perfumes – a bit of skin and only one nose that gets tired easily.

 In a rush with time, when we finally can’t tell apart Dior Hypnotic Poison from Chanel no 5, the best thing is to be ready and to know what lies ahead and how to use in the best possible way the time we spend in a perfume shop.